celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/OurFirstTurtleProgram.rst

    :answer_a: True
    :answer_b: False
    :correct: a
-   :feedback_a: In this chapter you saw one named alex and one named tess, but any legal variable name is allowed.
+   :feedback_a: In this chapter you saw one named tess and one named jamal, but any legal variable name is allowed.
    :feedback_b: A variable, including one referring to a Turtle object, can have whatever name you choose as long as it follows the naming conventions from Chapter 2.

    True or False: A Turtle object can have any name that follows the naming rules from Chapter 2.